 How quickly can you respond to a roof leak?

 During peak season (May through September), we aim for 48-72 hour response.
-If there's active water intrusion into occupied space, we prioritize faster.
-Emergency calls outside business hours can be discussed at contact us.
-Most simple repairs happen same-day or next-day once we're on the roof.
+Naturally, if there's active water intrusion into occupied space, we prioritize faster.
+Emergency calls outside business hours can be discussed at Book Online.
+Typically, most simple repairs happen same-day or next-day once we're on the roof.

 Do you warranty your roof repairs?

 Yes.
 We stand behind our work for 12 months on materials and labor.
-That means if a caulk joint fails or a shingle we replaced splits, we come back and fix it at no charge.
+Consequently, that means if a caulk joint fails or a shingle we replaced splits, we come back and fix it at no charge.
 You get an invoice with warranty terms listed clearly.

 What's the typical cost of a roof repair in Tempe?